reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 55. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
 56. [Full name of other accounts exposed through NR API Explorer (another workaround of #476958)](https://hackerone.com/reports/520518) to New Relic - 11 upvotes, $750
 57. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
-58. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
+58. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 11 upvotes, $0
-59. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 11 upvotes, $0
+59. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
-60. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $0
+60. [Captcha Bypass on SignUp Form](https://hackerone.com/reports/277300) to New Relic - 11 upvotes, $0
-61. [Adding a new user discloses their full name in the "Users" section of NR Alerts notification channels page](https://hackerone.com/reports/344309) to New Relic - 10 upvotes, $1500
+61. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $0
-62. [[NR Synthetics] Restricted user can view synthetics monitors and user permissions through .json endpoint at /permissions/securablemetadata/{GROUP ID}](https://hackerone.com/reports/320689) to New Relic - 10 upvotes, $750
+62. [Adding a new user discloses their full name in the "Users" section of NR Alerts notification channels page](https://hackerone.com/reports/344309) to New Relic - 10 upvotes, $1500
-63. [[NR Insights] Data app permissions setting does not fully prevent other users from modifying/changing changing data related to your data app ](https://hackerone.com/reports/388743) to New Relic - 10 upvotes, $750
+63. [[NR Synthetics] Restricted user can view synthetics monitors and user permissions through .json endpoint at /permissions/securablemetadata/{GROUP ID}](https://hackerone.com/reports/320689) to New Relic - 10 upvotes, $750
-64. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 10 upvotes, $750
+64. [[NR Insights] Data app permissions setting does not fully prevent other users from modifying/changing changing data related to your data app ](https://hackerone.com/reports/388743) to New Relic - 10 upvotes, $750
-65. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 10 upvotes, $0
+65. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 10 upvotes, $750
-66. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 10 upvotes, $0
+66. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 10 upvotes, $0
-67. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 10 upvotes, $0
+67. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 10 upvotes, $0
-68. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
+68. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 10 upvotes, $0
 69. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
 70. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
 71. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 9 upvotes, $0